-At the end of each month, each CDS will run a report of all children whose attendance is below 90% and send families a Sporadic Attendance letter.
+At the end of each month, each CDS will run a report of all children whose attendance is poor and send families a Sporadic Attendance letter.
 Reports listing children with attendance concerns will also be sent to the classroom teacher, support staff and management.
-Children whose attendance is below 90% for three consecutive months will be scheduled for a SST.
+Children whose attendance is poor for three consecutive months may be scheduled for a SST.